 Additional tutorials are planned and will be added here once they are completed and reviewed.

-- How People with Disabilities Use the Web: Introduces how people with disabilities, including people with age-related impairments, use the Web
+- How People with Disabilities Use the Web: An introduction covering a variety of disabilities, including age-related impairments

 - Accessibility Principles: Introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools

 - Web Content Accessibility Guidelines (WCAG) 2.0: Introduces the international standard that defines requirements on how to make web content more accessible to people with disabilities

 - Authoring Tool Accessibility Guidelines (ATAG) 2.0: Introduces the international standard that defines requirements on how to make web authoring tools that support accessibility for people with disabilities